 apart to expose the cervix.

-- He or she will place the colposcope,
+- Your provider will place the

-doesn’t enter your vagina.
+your vagina.
+It doesn’t enter your vagina.

 - Your healthcare provider will look